Want to hear ALL ABOUT STEM CELLS?? LISTEN TO DR. SHIEH break it down FOR US.

 She was very relaxed, but still watched intently as the staff positioned themselves around her.
 The Doctor administered the IV.
 Once everything was situated, I feel like he could sense my heart beating out of my chest.
 He held the large syringe of Stem Cells and said, "Let's Pray first."
 It was such a beautiful and calming prayer, his heart for Christ is just so amazing.
 He administered the Stem Cells into her IV, and then took a small amount and sprayed it into her nose.
 He told me that studies show how the cells will multiply about a dozen times or more once they are in the body, and that administering through the nasal cavity ensures they penetrate into the brain - where her injury is.
 (Which he also mentioned in his initial message.)
 She didn't love that part, but who loves having an odd smelling liquid sprayed up their nose?
 It does have a very distinct scent.

 I asked about side effects again.
 The only side effect would be if she were allergic to the Sulfa that the cells were stored in.
+Some patients reported headaches.
 Sulfa is common in antibiotics, which she's taken- so I brought Benadryl just in case (Mama Bear on duty) - but we were confident she was going to be just fine.
-(AND she was.
+(She was.
 Thank you Lord.)

-That night my husband and I already saw something that was an incredible improvement.
+The night we came home from our appointment my husband and I already saw something that was an incredible improvement.
 Oh how I WISH I had video to showcase this: